The Chart for Raytheon Technologies Corporation (RTX) Is Flashing Mixed Signals

-Raytheon Technologies Corporation (NYSE:RTX) went up by 0.24% from its latest closing price compared to the recent 1-year high of $89.98.
-The company’s stock price has collected 0.40% of gains in the last five trading sessions.
-Press Release reported 6 hours ago that Carrier Completes Acquisition of BrokerBay Inc., a Leading Digital Real Estate Solutions Provider
+Raytheon Technologies Corporation (NYSE:RTX) went down by -0.81% from its latest closing price compared to the recent 1-year high of $90.83.
+The company’s stock price has collected 2.51% of gains in the last five trading sessions.
+Press Release reported 15 hours ago that IBM and Raytheon Technologies to Collaborate on Artificial Intelligence, Cryptography and Quantum Technologies

 Is It Worth Investing in Raytheon Technologies Corporation (NYSE :RTX) Right Now?